Wolf (Tyler, the Creator album): Singles

 The album's lead single, "Domo23", was released on February 14, 2013, as well an accompanying music video which features cameo appearances from Odd Future members Domo Genesis, Earl Sweatshirt, Jasper Dolphin and Taco.
 The song peaked at number two on the US Bubbling Under Hot 100 Singles and at number 37 on the US Hot R&B/Hip-Hop Songs.
 At the end of the video for "Domo23", it previewed the video for the reported second single, "Bimmer" featuring Odd Future member Frank Ocean.

 Other songs

 On March 29, 2013, the music video was released for "IFHY" featuring Pharrell.
 At the end of the video, the song cuts into a snippet of the music video for "Jamba" featuring Odd Future member Hodgy Beats.
 In the music video, Tyler "plays a lovestruck doll, acting out scenes in a dollhouse with a plastic girlfriend.
 While the real-life Tyler later drives through a neighborhood with Hodgy Beats as his song "Jamba" blasts from the speakers".
 "IFHY" peaked at number 24 on the US Heatseekers Songs.
-On October 7, 2013, the music video was released for both "Tamale" and "Answer".
+On October 7, 2013, a music video was released for both "Tamale" and "Answer".

+Instrumentals

+On April 7, 2023, Tyler, the Creator released the instrumentals of Wolf along with a reinstatement of merchandise from the album's release to commemorate its 10th anniversary.